Tutorial: Create a Radius Application

 demo Applications.Core/containers

-3. Run rad app connections again to see the container you just deployed:
+3. Run rad app graph again to see the container you just deployed:

 You should see the container you just deployed, along with the underlying Kubernetes resources that were created to run it: